 We want our valued customers to be informed about their water quality.
 If you would like to learn more, please contact the Water Production Division at 630-256-3250, visit the Water Production Division's webpage: www.aurora-il.org/950/water-production, or attend a regularly scheduled city committee meeting.

-WATER QUALITY TEST RESULTS
+2023 WATER QUALITY TEST RESULTS

-The following tables contain scientific terms and measures, some of which may require explanation.
+The following tables contain scientific terms and measures, some of which may require explanations.
+Definitions of terms used below are listed on the previous page.

-Definitions: